-When weight restrictions are required on a Department-maintained bridge, the District Structures Maintenance Engineer (DSME) will consult with the State Load Rating Engineer, consider posting-avoidance techniques, and recommend posting levels.
+When weight restrictions are required on a Department-maintained bridge, the District Structures Maintenance Engineer will notify the State Structures Maintenance Engineer, consult with the State Load Rating Engineer, consider posting-avoidance techniques, and recommend posting levels.

 Within the load rating narrative, explain the cause of the low load rating, characterize impacts to traffic, and include a detour map.
 Develop a remedy (repair, strengthening, or replacement).
 Estimate costs and provide a timeline for execution of the remedy.
 Solicit recommendations from the District Traffic Operations Engineer, and order weight restriction signs from the Lake City Sign Shop.